- Blogtober Came Early | Day 1/30

 Then, well into their 50s & downwards, they'll start trying to restructure the family dynamic with some forced sense of intimacy & togetherness.

 Can any relationship survive the psychological impact of parental estrangement and effect reconciliation?

 To a certain degree.
 Not many estranged relationships have worked towards reconciliation.
 Sometimes the crucial step away from a legacy of abuse is the healthier decision for both parties.
 Reconciliation happens if there’s a willingness from parent and adult child to give the relationship another chance.
-This can be done either with the help of a neutral mediator, a family therapist or just the two parties.
+This can be done either with a neutral mediator, a family therapist, or just the two parties.